Other Academic Policies

 - the offerings and requirements of the student’s major department.

-Policy for graduate study, as stated in this catalog, is in effect for all students admitted to a program for the 2015-2016 academic year, and is that under which the student operates through the term of his or her study toward completion of degree requirements (subject to the disclaimer in the next paragraph).
+Policy for graduate study, as stated in this current catalog, is in effect for all students admitted to a program for the current academic year, and under which the student operates through the term of their study toward completion of degree requirements (subject to the disclaimer in the next paragraph).

 Students are expected to maintain a high standard of academic integrity.
 Inappropriate classroom conduct and violations of academic integrity may result in course-related sanction.
-See Appendix E for the Towson University Academic Integrity Policy.
+See Appendix F for TU's Academic Integrity Policy.

 Academic Standards, Appeals, Hearings and Grievances

 Students are expected to abide by all policies and procedures of their academic program and department, and of Towson University.
-Policies and procedures for appeals, hearings and grievances are found in Appendix E of this catalog.
+Policies and procedures for appeals, hearings and grievances are found in Appendix F and the Graduate Appeals section of this catalog.
 In all cases involving disciplinary action or other charges, procedures of due process are followed.

 Exceptions to Academic Policies, Regulations or Requirements

-Exceptions to academic policies, regulations or requirements, as stated in this catalog or elsewhere, are rarely made, and then only for truly extenuating circumstances.
-Students who believe an exception is justified are to follow procedures outlined in Appendix E.
+Exceptions to academic policies, regulations or requirements, as stated in this catalog or elsewhere, are rarely made and then only for truly extenuating circumstances.
+Students who believe an exception is justified are to follow procedures outlined in Appendix F or the Graduate Appeals section of the catalog.